mgfxer/ComfyUI-FrameFX/README.md

 ## Dynamic Animated Weights Helper

-Outputs operate on the common princple of many of my nodes: Hold Frames + Transition Length + End Padding Frames.
-These values specify the length of the animation to be created.
+Outputs operate on the princple Hold Frames + Transition Length + End Padding Frames.
+These values specify the length of the animation to be created. (many of my nodes use these concepts and work in lockstep)

 ### Description
 The Dynamic Animated Weights Helper is a versatile extension for animation workflows, providing various frame and mask sequence manipulation tools.
 This node facilitates the creation of complex animation effects with ease and flexibility.